lywebdev/driveme/frontend/README.md

 # Regulations

 ## Frontend stack
-The following key technical tools are used: React, react router dom, Zustand.
+The following key technical tools are used: React, react index dom, Zustand.
 - Zustand is a user-friendly, intuitive application state manager

 ## Frontend architecture